How to prepare for extreme heat this summer

 People who work outdoors and athletes are also more likely to experience the negative health effects of extreme heat waves.

-Underserved low-income communities where people lack air conditioning, access to cool public facilities or pools and other resources that could mitigate the health risks of heat waves are also at higher risk for heat-related illnesses.
-Those living in crowded cities are also more vulnerable to intense heat.
-Concrete and other human-made surfaces absorb more sunlight during the day and radiate this heat in the evening.
+People living in crowded cities are also more vulnerable to intense heat.
+Concrete and other human-made surfaces absorb more sunlight during the day and push this heat back out in the evening.
 The air quality where people live and their mental health also play a role in how susceptible they are to extreme heat events, according to the National Institute of Environmental Health Sciences.

-People older than 65 and non-Hispanic Blacks have had a higher-than-average risk of death from heat-related heart disease than the general U.S. population, the Environmental Protection Agency reports.
+People older than 65 and Black people have had a higher-than-average risk of death from heat-related heart disease than the general U.S. population, the Environmental Protection Agency reports.

 How to protect your health

 Climate change is coinciding with growth of the aging population.
-As extreme weather events happen with greater intensity and frequency, this group at high risk for health-related consequences is expanding, The Lancet review points out, noting that without strategies in place to protect against a hotter future, heat-related illness and deaths will increase.
+As extreme weather events happen with greater intensity and frequency, this group at high risk for health-related consequences is expanding, The Lancet review points out.
+The authors noted that without strategies in place to protect against a hotter future, heat-related illness and deaths will increase.

 Investment in green spaces and new technologies, such as cool roofs (which are designed to reflect more sunlight), can help cities withstand extreme heat.
-Other measures which can help:
+Other measures that may help include:

 • Greater access to air conditioning or cooling centers